 Like the name suggests, there is an amazing playground for the kids and also for the kid in all of us.
 In addition to the playground and the beach, there are also several tennis courts and the lawn bowling area.
 This is the perfect spot to spend the day.
 Make sure to bring a picnic as you can easily spend the entire day at the Tiny Tot Playground.

 Rock Garden and Pavillion

 After playing on the beach for a bit, I like to walk down the beach towards the rock garden, which is also located on the beach and has spectacular views.
 Luck would have it that the garden was set up for a wedding.
-What an incredible spot for a wedding, and the lake offers the perfect backdrop.
+What an incredible spot for a wedding, with beautiful Lake Huron offering the perfect backdrop.

-Next door to the rock garden is the pavilion, which is also located on the beach.
+Next door to the rock garden is the Kincardine Pavilion (fondly known by the locals as the “pav”, which is also located on the beach.
 The outdoor patio offers the perfect place to lounge and watch the sun go down over the lake.
 My daughter was so impressed with the beauty of this location that it has now been added to her list as being a potential wedding venue.